carlitofluito/thrive_covid/docs/index.md

 ## This guide {-}

 This guide is a document that will be in constant update.
-Therefore, whatever suggestion you have, please, contact [*the.corona.guys*](https://www.instagram.com/the.corona.guys/?hl=en), and we’ll do our best to make modifications, and add valuable information.
+Therefore, whatever suggestion you have, please, contact [*the.corona.guys*](https://www.instagram.com/the.corona.guys/?hl=en) or [Carlito Fluito](https://www.instagram.com/carlitofluito/?hl=en), and we’ll do our best to make modifications, and add valuable information.